Clean up begins on Dauphin Island after Ida

 "Not only is it good that the rains have let up but also the tides and winds so that we don’t continue to have the saltwater intrusion," said Jeff Collier.
 "That’s really our biggest problem.”

-Water still covers the road just past the checkpoint at Raphael Semmes Rd.
-Everything past St Stephens road is buried by 3-4 feet of sand.
-Only utility crews and residents are allowed past this point, and they must have a re-entry pass.
-Dauphin island mayor jeff collier advising residents not to try and move back in just yet.
+Water still covers the road just past the checkpoint at Raphael Semmes Road.
+Everything past St. Stephens road is buried by three to four feet of sand.
+Only utility crews and residents are allowed past that point, and they must have a re-entry pass.
+Dauphin Island Mayor Jeff Collier is advising residents not to try and move back in just yet.

 “There are no utilities at this point either so right now it’s mostly people who are wanting to go in and check out the status of their house,” said Collier.